residualimages/span_ud_nodeserver/README.md

 ## Requirements

 1. Polyglot V3.
-2. ISY firmware 5.6.4 or later (due to String and Unix timestamp type UOMs)
+2. ISY firmware 5.6.4 or later (due to String-type Statuses in IoX)

 # Release Notes